h3nnn4n/smart-snako/README.md

 # Usage

-Clone and build using `make`. `--verbose` shows up what is happening. `--width` and `--height` can be used to customize the board size.
+Clone this repo and it's submodules and build using `make`. `--verbose` shows up what is happening. `--width` and `--height` can be used to customize the board size.
 Some statistics are logged into `stats/`.

 Use `--agent` to set an agent to run.
 So far the following are available:
 `random`, `manhattan` and `raw_hamilton`.